Event Sourcing in PHP

 • Blue-green deployments host the new projection version alongside the old one — atomic switch when ready, zero downtime.

-• Default-on gap detection catches concurrent-commit events before they're silently skipped.
+• Non-blocking gap detection catches concurrent-commit events without blocking concurrent writes, before they're silently skipped.

 Frequently asked questions